Doha26/Citybase/README.md

 - [x] Scrollable List displaying all cities in the Json file
 - [x] Search feature with case insensitive
 - [x] City Detail displayed on a google Map
-- [x] I have implemented a Binary search Algorithm to match requirements about time efficiency
+- [x] Binary search Algorithm with good time efficiency
 - [x] Documentation
 - [x] Responsive and support Device rotation
-- [x] Implemented Unit test that match requiremets and ensure that app behave as expected
+- [x] Implemented Unit test to ensure that app behave as expected

 ##  Preview